getampt/docs/data.md

 await data.get("users:jane@doe.com");
 ```

 Storing items in collections opens up a number of powerful use cases.
-You can [query with conditionals](#querying-with-conditionals), allowing you to retrieve select items from a collection, and you can sort on `keys` in lexicographical order, which is great for ordering by dates or [KSUIDs](https://www.npmjs.com/package/ksuid).
+You can [query with conditionals](#querying-with-conditionals), allowing you to retrieve select items from a collection, and you can sort on `keys` in lexicographical order, which is great for dates or [KSUIDs](https://www.npmjs.com/package/ksuid).

 !!! note
-There is no limit to the number of items that can be stored in a Collection.
-However, because items in a Collection are colocated in the same partition, we recommend avoiding large collections for frequently accessed items.
+There is no limit to the number of items that can be stored in a collection.
+However, because items in a collection are colocated in the same partition, we recommend avoiding large collections for frequently accessed items.
 For example, if you are storing a popular product's information, you may want to use a more distinct key (such as `productId-12345`) instead of storing the item in a `products` collection (e.g. `products:12345`).
 If you need to return a list of products, you could add a [label](#labels).
 !!!

 ### Labels

 Key-value stores typically work by using a single `key` to reference stored items.
 This is fine when you know the item's key (such as an email address or userId) and only need to access it using that value.
 However, our applications often need to use multiple access patterns in order to retrieve data.
 This is where **Labels** help you add additional context and retrieval capabilities.

-Labels use the same format as item `key`s and support Collections as well.
+Labels use the same format as item `key`s and support collections as well.
 For example, if we stored a product using a simple key like `productId-12345`, we could add a label like this:

 ```javascript
 await data.set(